Stay Safe, Stay at Home, Work from Home

 But we have arrived and we are still in the COVID-19 era and it is time for work from home.

 The novel COVID-19 outbreak has devastated the job market from all over the world.
-Economists predict the unemployment rate will increase in the near future.
+Economists predict the unemployment rate will increase soon.

 But hope remains.
 As shelter-in-place restrictions keep most nonessential workers home, opportunities for remote work have been growing.